Reduce, reuse and recycle, the three R's for waste management, are effective measures that serve as alternatives to disposing waste in landfills.

 - Cereal boxes (no liners) and snack boxes

 All colors of glass (green, amber and clear) may be placed in your bin.
 Please remove lids and dispose of them in your regular garbage.

 Recycle all aluminum and metal beverage and food cans.
 Aerosol cans also may be recycled, but be sure they are empty.
 Remove plastic tips and tops before recycling.

-Plastic containers coded 1 through 7 are recyclable.
+Plastic containers coded 1 & 2 are accepted in your curbside recycling.
 Please remove caps and lids before recycling.
-Some plastic bottles that can be recycled include soda, juice, milk, soap, bleach, shampoo, hair spray, alcohol and peroxide.
-Additionally, residents may recycle margarine and sour cream tubs, yogurt cups, plastic deli containers, prescription bottles, hot drink tops and CD cases.
-Please rinse plastic containers that may have held toxic or contaminated material before placing in the recycle bin.
+Some plastic bottles that can be recycled include soda, juice, milk, medicine bottles, soap, bleach, shampoo, hair spray, alcohol and peroxide.

 Rinsing cans and jars helps reduce odor and discourages pests, such as ants, from invading your bin.